cuba-platform/multitenancy-addon/README.md

 **cubasdbmt.loginByTenantParamEnabled**

-* Enables using URL parameter for a tenant ID.
+* Enables using the URL parameter for the tenant ID.
 * Default value: `false`.